kraney/clock/README.md

 around the standard library's [`time`][time] package so that the application can use the realtime clock while tests can use the mock clock.

+This package is derived from github.com/benbjohnson/clock, but has been modified to support better synchronization with separate threads that start timers

 [time]: http://golang.org/pkg/time/